TwIStOy/clangd_extensions.nvim/README.md

             show_parameter_hints = true,
             -- prefix for parameter hints
             parameter_hints_prefix = "<- ",
+            -- function to format parameter hints' labels parameter_hints_formatter = function(label)
+                return label:sub(1, -3)
+            end,
+            -- whether to render the other hints inline or not parameter_hints_inline = false,
             -- prefix for all the other hints (type, chaining) other_hints_prefix = "=> ",
-            -- function to generate the label from origin label and prefix -- eg:
-            --   function(text, prefix)
+            -- function to format other hints' labels other_hints_formatter = function(label)
-            --     if text:sub(1, 2) == "->" then
+                if label:sub(1, 2) == ": " then
-            --       return prefix .. text
-            --     end
-            --     return text
+                    return label:sub(3)
-            --   end
+                end
-            other_hints_label_maker = nil,
+                return label
+            end,
+            -- whether to render the other hints inline or not other_hints_inline = false,
             -- whether to align to the length of the longest line in the file max_len_align = false,
             -- padding from the left if max_len_align is true